EdmundsAPI/edmundsapi.github.com/api-documentation/inventory/vin_lookup/v1/01_vin_lookup/api-description.md

 ### Description

-Look up a car available for sale by its VIN.
+Look up a car available for sale by its VIN, zip code and range.

 ### URL